impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 We once again see our original string, this time split into 3 separate lines according to the default ":" separator.

-What happens if we *don’t* pass the "-F" flag?
-That’s handled in the `else` condition:
+What happens if we *don't* pass the "-F" flag?
+That's handled in the `else` condition:

 ```
 else